This accessibility statement applies to www.exploreyork.org.uk.

 - some of our online forms have buttons which are incorrectly identified

 - some of our PDFs are missing titles

 - there’s a limit to how far you can magnify the maps on our library pages

 - the embedded spreadsheet for reading group sets has no headings

 Feedback and contact information

-If you need information on this website in a different format like accessible PDF or large print please let us know by emailing firstname.lastname@example.org.
+If you need information on this website in a different format like accessible PDF or large print please let us know by emailing email@example.com.
 We will consider your request and get back to you in 2 working days.
-Audio recordings and braille are not currently available, but we plan to be able to provide these formats on request by the end of 2020.

 If you cannot view the maps on our library pages, call or email the relevant library for directions.